Usually three to five years part-time studying. The number of credits studied each year will determine the duration of study.

 The accessibility of this course means that you can choose to study as much or as little as you are ready for.
 If you enrol on individual modules, you will be awarded M level credits which you may then choose to transfer, using APL (accreditation of prior learning), should you subsequently enrol on an award; alternatively you may choose to register for a combination of modules leading to an award of Post-Graduate Certificate, Post-Graduate Diploma or Master of Science in Allied Health Practice.

 PU4001 Developing practice through enquiry (20 credits- core) This module develops skills for critical enquiry, an understanding of evidence based practice and how to use the principles in practice.
-This module is studied by supported distance learning.
-Enrolment must be before 17/9/13
+Teaching is through engagement in online lectures, group activities and weekly seminars with the tutor, in an online environment.
+Assessment is a literature review on a subject of your choice.

 PU4002 Demonstrating practice outcomes (20 Credits- core) In this module, interrogation of the contemporary use of clinical outcome measures and measures of service outcome ensures participants can apply these principles to their practice.
-This module is studied by supported distance learning.
-Enrolment must be before 17/10/13
+Teaching is through engagement in online lectures, group activities and weekly seminars with the tutor, in an online environment.
+Assessment is an online presentation and a written review relating to outcome measures appropriate for use in your clinical area.

-PU4004 Developing a service Improvement* (20 Credits) Driven by initiatives within their organisations, students identify an appropriate service improvement and identify the opportunities, challenges and strategies which would enable the improvement to occur.
-25-27/9/13; 7-8/11/13
+PU4004 Developing a Service Improvement* (20 Credits) Driven by initiatives within their organisations, students identify an appropriate service improvement and identify the opportunities, challenges and strategies which would enable the improvement to occur.
+Learning is through clasroom based teaching and supervised project work.

 PU4005 Implementing a service improvement (20 Credits) Using the work from “Developing a service Improvement”, students implement, evaluate and draw recommendations from the Service Improvement and produce a report suitable for presentation to stakeholders.
-16-17/1/14; 5-6/3/14
+Teaching is through class based learning and supported project work.

-PU4008 Developing Practice through CPD (20 Credits) This module allows students to develop their skills in the use of a CPD opportunity as the foundation of deeper understanding and application to clinical practice.
-25-27/9/13; 7-8/11/13
+PU4008 Developing Practice through CPD (20 Credits) This module allows students to develop their skills in the use of a CPD opportunity of their choice as the foundation of deeper understanding and application to clinical practice.
+Teaching includes lectures, seminars and discussions.
+Assessment is a critical evaluation of the integration of CPD for personal, service and patient benefit.

 PU4009 Assessment and measurement of movement (20 Credits) This module addresses the challenges of understanding and evaluating human movement.
 Using biomechanical analysis, an understanding of the scope and limitations of current movement assessment techniques is developed.
-23-24/1/14;6-7/3/14
+Teaching is a mixture of seminar and practical sessions.
+Assessment is a critique of movement analysis in a subject of your choice.

-PZ4021 Student Initiated Module (20 Credits) This module allows a student to investigate or develop an area of clinical practice.
+PU4021 Student Initiated Module (20 Credits) This module allows a student to work 1:1 with a tutor to investigate or develop an area of clinical practice.
 The study method and assessment methods are flexible depending on the subject under study.
-Can be studied in any semester, enrolment must be before 17/9/13 (Semester 1); 9/1/14 (semester 2) or 28/3/14 (semester 3) –throughout the semester of study, participation in 1:1 tutorials will be required.

-PZ4023 Leadership and Business Planning for Allied Health Professionals (20 Credits) Contemporary leadership and business skills are used to consider a service review and the development of a business plan.
-9-11/10.13;13-14/11/13
+PU4023 Leadership and Business Planning for Allied Health Professionals (20 Credits) Contemporary leadership and business skills are used to consider issues relevant to service review and the development of a business plan.

 *These modules require you to be in clinical practice and may have additional requirements which must be fulfilled prior to commencing the module